vsoch/proposal-jekyll/README.md

 go into main and via pull requests, and we can always update the pages site without merging anything.

-**under development**

 ### 4. Submit

+To submit a proposal, you will open a pull request to the repository.

+1. The markdown file should be added under [proposals](proposals).
+2. The name of the file should correspond to the title, e.g., "Automated Container Builds" should be `proposals/automated-container-builds.md`.
+Only lowercase letters, numbers, and `-` are allowed in the name.
+You don't need to write the title in the document - it will be added by the automation.
-To submit a proposal, open a pull request to the repository.
-The markdown file should be clearly named under [proposals](proposals).
-You don't need to add front end matter (yet) as this will be automatically added.
+3. You don't need to add front end matter, as it will be automatically added.

+Once you've prepared the markdown file, open a pull request to the repository.
+If you aren't a contributor, when the workflow is approved it will add the draft to the site.

 ### 5. Develop